vivocha/appointments-scheduler-docs/README.md

 `appointmentType`: the Appointment Type name, as defined in the Calendar, to get availaibilities for;

 `startDate`: the date to start computing availabilities from.
-It MUST be in UTC and in ISO 8601 format;
+It MUST be in UTC and in ISO 8601 format; `startDate` can't be a date-time in the past.
+If the provided ISO 8601 date string refers to a date in the past then UTC now date is used as start date, automatically;

 `days`: the number of days, including the day in `startDate` param, to include in availabilities computing;